kubernetes/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

   + *Monolithic*, so that all Kubelet parameters roll out to a given `Node` in unison.
   + Note that this does not mean the type itself has to be monolithic, just that everything the Kubelet needs makes it to the `Node` in one piece.
 - The `ConfigMap` containing the desired configuration should be specified via the `Node` object corresponding to the Kubelet.
 The `Node` will have a new `spec` subfield, `config`, which is a new type, `NodeConfigSource` (described below).
-- The name of the `ConfigMap` containing the desired configuration should be of the form `blah-blah-blah-{hash}`, where `{hash}` is a SHA-1 hash of the `data` field of the `ConfigMap`.
-The hash will be produced by serializing the `data` to a `JSON` string, and then taking the hash of this string.
+- The name of the `ConfigMap` containing the desired configuration should be of the form `([a-z\-.]*-){0,1}algo-[a-f0-9]+`, where `algo` is the name of one of the supported hash algorithms and `[a-f0-9]+` is the hexadecimal value of the hash.
+  + For now, the only supported hash algorithm is `sha256`.
+  + The hash will be produced by serializing the `data` to a `JSON` string, and then taking the hash of this string.
 Depending on ordering guarantees, we may also need to ensure that keys are sorted in the serialization to ensure consistent hashing.
   + The Kubelet will verify the downloaded `ConfigMap` by performing this same procedure and comparing the result to the hash in the name.
 This helps prevent the "shoot yourself in the foot" scenario detailed below in *Operational Considerations/Rollout workflow*.

 `ConfigMap` object containing just the Kubelet's configuration:
 ```
 kind: ConfigMap
 metadata:
-  name: node-config-{sha1 hash of ConfigMap, sans identifying information, for verification}
+  name: node-config-sha256-{hash of ConfigMap, sans identifying information, for verification}
 data:
   kubelet: "{JSON blob}"
 ```